Sri Prakash Shukla: Death

 On 22 September 1998, Shukla was shot dead by the Uttar Pradesh police's Special Task Force (STF), outside an apartment complex in Ghaziabad.
 Shukla was hiding in the Vasant Kunj area of Delhi.
 He had come to Ghaziabad to visit his girlfriend.
 He was on his way to the Palam airport presumably to escape to Ranchi, where his arms-dealer Suraj Bhan lived.
 By this time, the task force, which was formed in April, had spent ₹1 million in the investigation and had flown between Patna, Lucknow and Delhi trying to track him down.
 He was tracked down primarily by his mobile phone.
 He used to change SIM cards but he had used one number more than other for a week.
 The mobile phone and diary recovered after the shootout provided evidence of his connections to politicians.

 After death

-After his death, the STF found that Shukla was connected to various politicians, his godfather and protector was Madhumita Shukla murder accused Amarmani Tripathi, members of Mayawati government and some politicians had provided him shelter.
+After his death, the STF found that Shukla was connected to various politicians.
+His godfather and protector was Amarmani Tripathi, members of the Mayawati government and various politicians had provided him shelter.
 Some had taken money from Shukla in exchange for these favours.
 On 5 November 1998, Pritam Singh, a member of the STF, was shot dead by members of Shukla's gang.